dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 Refer to ReviewingIntegrationFlow.md

 *This section can take some time.
 If you’re more interested as to how the flow is built, go through this section.
-If you may be short on time, as the flow is pre-built and we won’t change it you can skip straight to ‘**Starting the flow’** section and come back here later.
-There are lots of screen shots, so you can read this guide afterwards at your leisure.*
+If you may be short on time, as the flow is pre-built and we won’t change it you can skip straight to [Starting the flow](#56-starting-the-flow) section.*

-To continue reviewing the API Integration Flow, refer to [ReviewingIntegrationFlow.md](./ReviewingIntegrationFlow.md) file
+Since there are lots of screen shots, so you can read this guide afterwards at your leisure.
+Also the guide is provided in a different file [here](./ReviewingIntegrationFlow.md).

 ### 5.6 Starting the flow